 According to the relevant laws and regulations promulgated by the State Council of the People's Republic of China that was effective from 2008 onwards, enterprises engaging in research and development activities were entitled to claim 150% of their research and development expenses so incurred as tax deductible expenses when determining their assessable profits for that year ("Super Deduction").
 The State Taxation Administration of The People's Republic of China ("STA") further announced in March 2021 that enterprises engaging in research and development activities would entitle to claim 175% of their research and development expenses as Super Deduction until December 2023.
-The STA announced in September 2022 to increase the Super Deduction rate to 200% of their research and development expenses from October 1, 2022 to December 31, 2022.
+The STA announced in September 2022 to increase the Super Deduction rate to 200% of their research and development expenses engaging in research and development activities would entitle to claim 200% of their research and development expenses engaging in research and development activities would entitle to claim 2022.
 The STA further announced in March 2023 that enterprises engaging in research and development activities would entitle to claim 200% of their research and development expenses as Super Deduction from January 1, 2023.
 The Group has made its best estimate for the Super Deduction to be claimed for the Group's entities in ascertaining their assessable profits during the period.